 What is Estimate to Complete (ETC) in project management?

-The Estimate To Complete (usually abbreviated ETC) is the remaining cost you expect to pay in order to complete a project.
+The Estimate To Complete (usually abbreviated ETC) is the project management measure that shows you the remaining cost you expect to pay in order to complete a project.

 Note that ETC isn’t the final overall expected project budget - this is called Estimate at Completion (EAC).